Udrasht/Peer-to-Peer-Group-Based-File-Sharing-System/README.md

 ex: ./tracker tracker.txt
 ```

-`<TRACKER INFO FILE>` contains the IP, Port details of all the trackers it is .txt file.
+`<TRACKER INFO FILE>` contains the IP, Port details of all the trackers it is in .txt format.

 ```
 Ex: